 top of page

-In August 2019, Michelle and Charlette each walked into an ASIST suicide prevention T4T (training for trainers) with excitement of becoming better equipped to make an impact in the community.
+In August 2019, Michelle and Charlette each walked into an ASIST suicide intervention T4T (training for trainers) with excitement of becoming better equipped to make an impact in the community.
 Little did they know, it was the beginning of a journey that would change not only their lives, but hopefully many more.
 A few trainings together and it was clear, these two make a great team.
 Catching up after the holidays, Charlette and Michelle were looking forward to a dinner date where they were unknowingly planning to share the same ambitious idea.
-A year later, their initial excitement evolved into a budding business that brings together and fuels both of their passions for creating healthy, equitable, thriving communities.
+A few months later, their initial excitement evolved into a budding business that brings together and fuels both of their passions for creating healthy, equitable, thriving communities.

-Towards that end, Incite Agency for Change can provide a wide range of services to support individuals, organizations, and communities.
-The duo collaborates with others to create growth and change through Suicide Prevention, Education, Public Health Consulting, and Professional Development.
-Charlette and Michelle are both seasoned and engaging presenters with subject matter expertise on a wide range of topics including suicide and mental health, sexual and relationship violence, alcohol and substance abuse, holistic wellbeing, and more.
+Charlette and Michelle are both seasoned and engaging presenters with subject matter expertise on a wide range of topics including suicide and mental health; sexual, relationship, and gender-based violence; alcohol and substance use; holistic wellbeing; and more.

-But that’s not the only reason you will love working with this team!
-You’ll quickly sense their...
+But that's not the only reason you will love working with this team!

 Energy and passion